TsukihanaNo/biblio/README.md

 # Biblio

-this is the rewriting of the ecn managere but as a react application
+this is the rewriting of the ecn manager but as a react application